alpacanonymous/project3/README.md

 ## Data Preparation & Analysis
 The `weatherAUS` dataset contains 145,460 entries(rows) with 343,248 null values.
+The target for our models is `RainTomorrow`.
 Nearly every feature(column) has null values with the exception of `Date` and `Location`.
-We were able to fill in the majority of missing values in `Sunshine` by taking the mean value for each month in each location provided by the [BOM](http://www.bom.gov.au).
+We were able to fill in the majority of missing values in `Sunshine` using data provided by [BOM](http://www.bom.gov.au).
+We did this by creating a nested dictionary of each location with the mean values of `Sunshine` for each month.
+We extracted `Month` from `Date` then used a for loop to replace a null value for `Sunshine` based on `Location` and `Month`.
 All other missing values were imputed using sklearn's KNNImputer.
 We dropped `Evaporation` because about 43% of its values were missing, and we couldn't find any information to fill them in.
-The target for our models is `RainTomorrow`.
+We removed the three records of 9 within the `Cloud9am` and `Cloud3pm` columns under the assumption that they were misrecorded because the values range from 0-8 [oktas](https://en.wikipedia.org/wiki/Okta).
+All categorical features were encoded using sklearn's OneHotEncoder.

 ## Modeling
 We chose <i>accuracy</i> as our evaluation metric for our models because predicting rain accurately is the most valuable information for farmers.
 If they are expecting no rain in a drier region, they can prepare sprinklers.
 If they are expecting rain in a wetter region, they can protect their crops from flooding.

-Baseline Model Test Metrics:
-- Accuracy Score: 0.668
+Baseline Model Accuracy Score: 0.668
-- Recall Score: 0.201
-- Precision Score: 0.201
-- F1 Score: 0.201

-Logistic Regression Test Metrics:
+Logistic Regression Accuracy Score: 0.787

-XGBoost Test Metrics:
+Random Forest Accuracy Score: 0.843

+Decision Tree Accuracy Score: 0.844

+Gradient Boost Accuracy Score: 0.856

+XGBoost Accuracy Score: 0.862

 ## Visualizations